-This book is for children ages 2-10 whose mother is on pregnancy bed-rest.
+This book is for children ages 2-10 whose mother is on pregnancy bed rest.
 It will help children better understand, be less fearful and realize there is an end to the bed rest experience.

-This book includes information on how prepare for labor; epidurals and other medications for labor; cesarean birth, breastfeeding and newborn care and much more.
+This book includes information on how to prepare for labor; epidurals and other medications for labor; cesarean birth, breastfeeding and newborn care and much more.

 Women undergoing bed rest during pregnancy will benefit from the insight McCann gained as she successfully endured both an at-home as well as extended hospital bed rest.

 Amy E. Tracy shares her experiences ─ and those of many others ─ to help you and your family not only survive but thrive during your pregnancy.

 Baby and childcare experts, Dr. Bill and Martha Sears, tell you what to expect, month by month, from conception through birth in this comprehensive guide.

 When Pregnancy Isn't Perfect is a companion, adviser and lifeline for the thousands of women who face the prospect of a problem pregnancy.

 The American Pregnancy Association is a national health organization that promotes reproductive and pregnancy wellness through education, support, advocacy and community awareness.